janmaghuyop/janmaghuyop.github.io/resume.md

 - Teaching aide and mentorship about cyber security.

 **Carbon Emission Visualization using ELK Stack** (2017)
-- Implemented project about aggregation of data from 3 servers that has carbon emission levels, GPS coordinates of sensors and altitude.
+- Aggregation of data from 3 servers that has carbon emission levels, GPS coordinates of sensors and altitude.
 - Computation of derived value from the acquired data using python and visualizing data using elasticsearch and kibana.